emad-elsaid/xlog/docs/Usage.md

 xlog --help

 Usage of xlog:
+  -activitypub.domain string
+        domain used for activitypub stream absolute URLs -activitypub.summary string
+        summary of the user for activitypub actor -activitypub.username string
+        username for activitypub actor
   -bind string
         IP and port to bind the web server to (default "127.0.0.1:3000") -build string